fewd-05/phase-0-pac-3-arithmetic-lab/README.md

 parseFloat("80.123999"); // 80.123999
 ```

-You're now ready to solve the final two tests in this lab, `makeInt(string)` and
+You now have the information you need to write the final two functions,
-`preserveDecimal(string)`. `makeInt(string)` should take in a string, parse it into an
+`makeInt(string)` and `preserveDecimal(string)`. `makeInt(string)` should take
+in a string, parse it into a base 10 integer and return it.
-base 10 integer and return it. `preserveDecimal(string)` should take in a string, parse it
+`preserveDecimal(string)` should take in a string, parse it into a float and
-into a float and return it.
+return it.

 ## Resources